theMBAroom

 Focus areaHoursWhy

-RC — Inference specifically40117 questions; single highest-frequency skill
+RC -- Inference specifically38119 questions; single largest skill in the paper

-RC — all other types20Detail, Main Idea, Tone
+RC -- all other types22Detail, Main Idea, Vocabulary, Tone, EXCEPT

 Put this into practice